Microturbine/cine-aalst-cli/README.md

 - View movie schedules for today, tomorrow, or a specific date.
 - Search for movies by title.
 - Get detailed information about a specific movie.
-- Filter movies by warnings (e.g., age ratings, content advisories).
-- Option to view a simple bulleted list of all movie titles.

 ## Installation